 Men, we can’t control what women wear and, ladies, it’s your right to wear what makes you feel great.
 While men can’t control how they feel when they see an attractive woman, they can control their behavioral response to those feelings –– in other words, behave respectfully.

 On the other side, women can’t control the men who are checking them out, so the best thing women can do is determine what their personal level of comfort is around men’s behavior toward them (if they can), limit their exposure to men who cross the line, and speak up when that boundary is about to be or is already being crossed.

 Ladies, I say this understanding is easier said than done.
 I want you to know this is something you don’t have to do alone and if you’re willing, you can seek additional support when challenges arise.

 9. Verbal and non-verbal communication are equally important

 There’s something really powerful about a man who can communicate openly and with confidence.
 It shows you are self-assured.
 A man who actually does what he says is a man with integrity, a value virtually all women are looking for in a quality man.

 10. In every moment with a woman, you represent her view of men

 Reading this might make you feel an overwhelming sense of responsibility.
 But that’s actually not fully true.
 Many women already have a view of men, whether it’s negative or positive.
 What you are responsible for is whether or not that view changes as a result of meeting you.
 If that’s the case, you might as well show her –– and yourself –– the best you can be.

 Openness, Honesty, Acceptance, and Respect

-Dating and relationships in the #MeToo era can be intimidating and confusing but my belief is it’ll create a stronger platform for openness, honesty, acceptance, and respect for each other while dating and in a relationship.
-At the end of the day, we all want connection and love and if you express it clearly, it’ll only be a matter of time before that connection and love is reciprocated.
+Dating and relationships in the #MeToo era can be intimidating and confusing, but my belief is that it’ll create a stronger platform for openness, honesty, acceptance, and respect for each other while dating and in a relationship.
+At the end of the day, we all want connection and love, and if you express it clearly, it’ll only be a matter of time before that connection and love is reciprocated.